Chondrodysplasia punctata

 A physician may suggest using analgesics, nonsteroidal anti-inflammatory drugs, or antidepressants to treat a tension-type headache that is not associated with a disease.
 Triptan drugs, barbiturates (drugs that have a relaxing or sedative effect), and ergot derivatives may provide relief to people who suffer from both migraine and tension-type headache.

 Alternative therapies for chronic tension-type headaches include biofeedback, relaxation training, meditation, and cognitive-behavioral therapy to reduce stress.
 A hot shower or moist heat applied to the back of the neck may ease symptoms of infrequent tension headaches.
-Physical therapy, massage, and gentle exercise of the neck may also be helpful.
+Physical therapy, massage, and gentle exercise of the neck also may be helpful.

 Cluster headaches generally begin between the ages of 20 and 50 but may start at any age, occur more often in men than in women, and are more common in smokers than in nonsmokers.
 The attacks are usually less frequent and shorter than migraines.
-It's common to have 1 to 3 cluster headaches a day with 2 cluster periods a year, separated by months of freedom from symptoms.
+It's common to have one to three cluster headaches a day with two cluster periods a year, separated by months of freedom from symptoms.
 The cluster periods often appear seasonally, usually in the spring and fall, and may be mistaken for allergies.
-A small group of people develop a chronic form of the disorder, which is characterized by bouts of headaches that can go on for years with only brief periods (1 month or less) of remission.
+A small group of people develop a chronic form of the disorder, which is characterized by bouts of headaches that can go on for years with only brief periods (one month or less) of remission.
 Cluster headaches occur more often at night than during the day, suggesting they could be caused by irregularities in the body's sleep-wake cycle.
 Alcohol (especially red wine) and smoking can provoke attacks.
 Studies show a connection between cluster headache and prior head trauma.
 An increased familial risk of these headaches suggests that there may be a genetic cause.

-Paroxysmal hemicrania is a rare form of primary headache that usually begins in adulthood.
+Paroxysmal hemicrania.
+Paroxysmal hermicrania is a rare form of primary headache that usually begins in adulthood.
 Pain and related symptoms may be similar to those felt in cluster headaches, but with shorter duration.
-Attacks typically occur 5 to 40 times per day, with each attack lasting 2 to 45 minutes.
+Attacks typically occur five to 40 times per day, with each attack lasting two to 45 minutes.
 Severe throbbing, claw-like, or piercing pain is felt on one side of the face-in, around, or behind the eye and occasionally reaching to the back of the neck.
 Other symptoms may include red and watery eyes, a drooping or swollen eyelid on the affected side of the face, and nasal congestion.
 Individuals may also feel dull pain, soreness, or tenderness between attacks or increased sensitivity to light on the affected side of the face.
-Paroxysmal hemicrania has two forms: chronic, in which individuals experience attacks on a daily basis for a year or more, and episodic, in which the headaches may stop for months or years before recurring.
-Certain movements of the head or neck, external pressure to the neck, and alcohol use may trigger these headaches.
-Attacks occur more often in women than in men and have no familial pattern.

 The nonsteroidal anti-inflammatory drug indomethacin can quickly halt the pain and related symptoms of paroxysmal hemicrania, but symptoms recur once the drug treatment is stopped.
 Non-prescription analgesics and calcium-channel blockers can ease discomfort, particularly if taken when symptoms first appear.